bvohaska/intro-to-cryptography/challenge-homework-server/README.md

 ciphertext = "d6c88784f890d6a24c5bf2f090c0aec7151c970066589f850df329ca127e031f638cbb004c563a6617c7b2fb09f17fc7"
 ```
 You have access to a decryption oracle that is not `CCA-secure` and uses PKCS#7 padding at the `/paddingoracle` API.
+This decyrption oracle is using a `CPA-secure` encryption in `CBC mode`.
 The decryption oracle will respond to decryption queries with `Valid Padding` or `Invalid Padding`.
 You will receive no other information.
 PKCS#7 can be treated as PKCS#5 in this scenario.

 Using your knoweldge of the CCA-security security game and PKCS#5 from the lecture, you should be able to decrypt this ciphertext.